 We ask for 48 hours’ notice for repeat prescriptions to be prepared.
 This allows the vets to individually check each prescription.
 Not all medications are kept in stock but are available on next working day delivery.

 If you wish to collect a repeat prescription from Christow, we ask that you book an appointment in advance.
 This allows us to get the prescription checked by a vet and sent to the surgery in time for your appointment.
 Please note: no drugs, including flea & worm treatment, are kept at Christow, therefore it is important if you wish to collect these that they are ordered in advance.

-As a fully qualified and experienced Veterinary Nurse she is able to offer a number of clinics to advise pet owners on the following areas of preventative healthcare:
+As fully qualified and experienced Veterinary Nurses they are able to offer a number of clinics to advise pet owners on the following areas of preventative healthcare: